sybrew/the-seo-framework/readme.txt

 	* The plugin now better conveys where to modify the homepage's title "additions."
 	* The canonical URL placeholder is now populated for Quick Edit.
 		* TODO and it responds to changes like it would on a page edit screen.
-	* TODO The canonical URL placeholder is now updated when changing the slug on the Classic Editor.
-	* TODO The canonical URL placeholder is now updated when changing the slug on term edit.
 	* After saving a page in Gutenberg, the SEO Bar (if displayed) fades in much quicker now.
 	* The SEO Bar symbols have a tad more contrast now due to a darker text shadow, improving legibility (primarily for a yellow item).
 	* Floating title parts (e.g., `Protected: ` or your site title) have been offset by half a character on overflow, so that their text won't stick to your input.